Blueberryfi/blueberry-staking/BondedBlueberryLogic.md

 Token Distribution 2.0 aims to address common issues found in early token distributions, such as short-term liquidity and reward allocations that don't align with the long-term goals of the protocol.
 Blueberry introduces an innovative mechanism for a fair token distribution and launch: Bonded Blueberry ($bdBLB).
 Expanded below -

 **Bonded Blueberry ($bdBLB)**
-Bonded Blueberry is the vesting rewards token, distributed every two weeks to those holding bTokens, the receipt token for lending on Blueberry markets.
+Bonded Blueberry is the vesting rewards token, distributed every two weeks to those holding ibTokens, the receipt token for lending on Blueberry markets.

 Bonded Blueberry is the vesting governance token.
 1 $bdBLB is redeemable for 1 $BLB over the course of 1 year.
 However, this vesting concept differs from traditional vesting, which unlocks tokens over time.
 Instead, $bdBLB introduces an Acceleration Fee Vesting model based on the Early Unlock Peanlty Ratio.